wootencl/apidocs-v4/source/includes/_claims.md

 trading partner.
 The full claims request activity will be POSTed back to the callback_url.
 A claim acknowledgement will be returned for each submitted claims request.
-Once a claim is adjudicated, an 835 Electronic Remittance Advice transaction will be returned which provides claim payment information.
+Once a claim is adjudicated, an 835 Electronic Remittance Advice transaction will be returned to applications that are registered to receive them.
+If a callback_url was registered on the claims request and claim payment information is received, the full claims request activity will be POSTed back to the callback_url a second time.
+The claim payment information will be contained in the result section of the claims activity JSON.
+The original claims acknowledgement will move to the result_history section of the claims activity.
 For a complete reference to all possible values in a claim payment result, see our [claim payments reference](claim_payments.html) If you are interested in receiving 835 files, please <a href="http://pokitdok.com/contact?context=PokitDok">contact us</a>.